fortmarek/appbuilders/presentation/appbuilders.md

 ---

-# Tests ✅
+# Tests ✅ & Errors 🔥
 - Developers expect reliable tools
 - Errors should have helpful messages
 - Errors as first-class citizens
-- Fun to write
+- Test for your errors

 ---